cogment/cogment-doc/docs/reference/python.md

 Parameters:

 -   `trial_ids`: _list[str]_ - The trial ID(s) to request to terminate.
 There must be at least one ID.
--   `hard`: _bool_ - If `True`, the termination will be forced and not wait for any action or observation.
-If `False`, the trial will wait for the next tick, to end gracefully (i.e. wait for the next full set of actions and response observations).
+-   `hard`: _bool_ - If `True`, the termination will be forced and immediate, it will not wait for any action or observation.
+If `False`, the trial will wait for the end of the next step, to end gracefully (i.e. wait for the next full set of actions and response observations), and the environment will have a chance to respond to an end request (an event of type ENDING).

 Return: None